2015 Cork Intermediate Hurling Championship

 The 2015 Cork Intermediate Hurling Championship was the 106th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
 The draw for the opening round fixture took place on 14 December 2014.
-The championship began on 16 May 2015 and ended on 24 October 2015.
+The championship ran from 16 May to 24 October 2015.

-On 24 October 2015, Charleville won the championship following a 5-24 to 1-10 defeat of Dripsey in the final at Páirc Uí Rinn.
-This was their fourth championship title overall and their first title since 1947.
+The final was played on 24 October 2015 at Páirc Uí Rinn in Cork, between Charleville and Dripsey, in what was their first ever meeting in the final.
+Charleville won the match by 5–24 to 1–10 to claim their fourth championship title overall and a first championship title in 68 years.

 Dripsey's Diarmuid O'Riordan was the championship's top scorer with 2-41.